 This week, I will summarize the various ways to configure work to run in specific subsystems.
 I don’t think I have ever since this list published in one place.
 And since this is a summary, the information here is brief.
 Please refer to linked references if you need more information.

-* For server jobs that do work on behalf of a user, specifically the IBM i Access servers, the DDM server, and the IBM i Netserver, you can route the incoming requests based upon the client IP address of the user.
-This configuration is done by using the System i Navigator (the Windows client) or Navigator for i (Web console) (there is no green screen interface).
-The Subsystem Configuration experience report provides a detailed example using System i Navigator.
+- For server jobs that do work on behalf of a user, specifically the IBM i Access servers, the DDM server, and the IBM i Netserver, you can route the incoming requests based upon the client IP address of the user.
+This configuration a server subsystem is done by using the Navigator for i Web console (there is no green screen interface).
+The old Subsystem Configuration experience report provides a detailed example using System i Navigator.

-* As I wrote in the Route DB2 Requests to a Specific Subsystemblog, you configure the subsystem where QZDASOINIT and QRWTSRVR requests run based upon the requesting user profile.
+- As I wrote in the Route Db2 Requests to a Specific Subsystem post, you configure the subsystem where QZDASOINIT and QRWTSRVR requests run based upon the requesting user profile.

-* You can Run an HTTP Server in its own Subsystem.
+- You can Run an HTTP Server in its own Subsystem.
 If you have multiple HTTP servers, you can have each HTTP server run in its own subsystem.
-This support is relatively new and is provided on the 7.1 and 7.2 releases.
+This support is relatively was initially provided on the 7.1 and 7.2 releases.
 This support is part of the base 7.2 release; for 7.1, you will need HTTP group PTF SF99368 level 30 or later.

 Take advantage of these ways to isolate work in subsystems to more easily manage your workloads and to make your IBM i run efficiently.